 – If you’re looking for the extra mile, here’s my recipe for home-made non-fluoride toothpaste too.

-- Supplement with 1000 to 2000 IU D3 (morning, 4-5 times a week), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep, 4-5 times a week).
+– Supplement with 1000 IU D3 (morning, 3-4 times a week), 1 pill of Fermented cod liver / butter oil mix (lunch), and Magnesium Malate (20 mins before sleep, 4-5 times a week).
 Supplement at dinner time (not daily, rotate them) with: CoQ10 Ubiquinol (not Ubiquinone), a B-Complex with at least B1, B12 and Folate in it (instead of just folic acid), and Acetyl-L-Carnitine (not plain L-Carnitine).
 Replenish only D3, Magnesium, and CoQ10 Ubiquinol when they’re out (you can also replenish the B-Complex, but don’t have that more than 3 times a week at that point).
 Don’t use multi-vitamins, they often use the wrong forms, or they’re missing key nutrients, while they over-do it on others.
 The vitamin K2-Mk4 is useful too for a while.

-- Once a year check your iron, B12, D3, folate, potassium, calcium, CRP, thyroid T3 etc. status via a blood test, and tweak your diet/supplementation according to the results.
+– Once a year check your iron, B12, D3, folate, potassium, calcium, Hs-CRP, thyroid T3 etc. status via a blood test, and tweak your diet/supplementation according to the results.
 Every individual is different, so further tweaks might be needed.

 – Finally, and most importantly: AVOID GLUTEN AT ALL COSTS.
 Read food labels!
 No wheat, barley, rye or even oats, EVER again.
 Eat clean!